-OPEX FERTIQA (PVT) LTD, in partnership with Rural Liquid Fertilisers (RLF), conducted a field trial in the Baddegama area of Galle District in Southern Province to trial the effectiveness of a new fertiliser product to the Sri Lankan market - RLF's RAPID ZINC.
+RLF's partner in Sri Lanka in conjunction with Rural Liquid Fertilisers (RLF) conducted a field trial in the Baddegama area of Galle District in Southern Province to trial the effectiveness of a new fertiliser product to the Sri Lankan market - RLF's RAPID ZINC.

-The map opposite identifies the growing areas and shows the trial field location.
+The map opposite shows the trial field location.